Coach Splendorio's Health Class

 Don't be scared if you seem to have grown a lot in a very short time.
 Everyone has a growth spurt during puberty.
 The average age for starting puberty is about 10 for girls and about 11 for boys.
 But it can be earlier or later, between 7 and 13 for girls and 9 and 15 for boys.

-You'll usually begin to notice that you're growing faster about a year or so after your body starts to show the first changes of puberty and girls will develop breasts and a boy's penis and testicles will get bigger.
+You'll usually begin to notice that you're growing faster about a year or so after your body starts to show the first changes of puberty.

 Weight can vary a lot, too, from kid to kid.
 It's tempting to compare yourself with your friends.
 But kids often weigh more or less than their friends and are still considered normal.
 TV and magazines might make us think our bodies should weigh and look a certain way, but in real life, there are a lot of differences.